Freedom of information

 Applicants must make requests in writing (including via email and social media) which should be legible and include a name (not a pseudonym e.g. Mickey Mouse), a method of contact, a description of the nature of the information requested and a time period for requested information (if applicable).
 If the Trust requires clarification from the requester before we are able to respond, this will be sought as soon as possible.
 The request will be placed on hold and re-activated only once sufficient clarification has been received.
 The amount of working days it has taken the requester to provide clarification will be added to the original response date.
 If a requester does not provide clarification within 10 working days, the request will be withdrawn.

 The Trust will disclose recorded information that we hold to applicants within 20 working days in the format requested, unless the information is exempt from disclosure.
-Further information regarding exemptions can be found here.
+Further information regarding exemptions can be found on the Information Commissioner’s Office website.

 To make a request, please contact the Trust’s FOI office via details below: